NivedhaJM/Digital_Nuture_4.0_JavaFSE/Week_01_EngineeringConcepts/DataStructuresAndAlgorithm/Exercise2/README.md

 ### Exercise 2: E-commerce Platform Search Function
 ---
 ## 🧠 Objective
-- To implement and compare linear search and binary search on an e-commerce platform to understand their performance using asymptotic analysis (Big O notation).
+- To implement and compare linear search and binary search on an e-commerce platform to understand their performance using an asymptotic analysis (Big O notation).

 ### 1. 📘 Understanding Asymptotic Notation